 - Redesigned New Image dialog, which includes presets, orientation and background options, and a thumbnail preview of the image.

-- The toolbox and color palette now have a flexible layout and can expand horizontally, making them significantly more usable on small screens.
+- The toolbox and color palette now has a flexible layout and can expand horizontally, making them significantly more usable on small screens.

 - When launching Pinta from the command line, the standard –version and –help options are now supported.